kenvastolord/Disk_Report_Generator/README.md

 # 🧮 Disk Usage Report Generator

-A simple Python script to scan disk or partition usage and generate a human-readable report saved to a text file.
+A simple Python script to scan disk or partition usage and generate a report saved to a text file.
 Designed as a beginner-friendly project using only Python's standard libraries: `os`, `platform`, `shutil`, and `time`.

 ---